stoermelder/vcvrack-packone/docs/EightFaceMk2.md

 ![8FACE mk2 write-mode](./EightFaceMk2-write-context.gif)

 A blinking white LED signals the snapshot applied at last.
-Please keep in mind that you can change bound modules manually which and these changes will not be recognized by 8FACE mk2.
+Please keep in mind that you can change bound modules manually and these changes will not be recognized by 8FACE mk2.
-In write-mode any input on the SEL-port is ignored and sequencing is disabled.
+In write-mode any input on the _SEL_-port is ignored and sequencing is disabled.

 ## Sequencing and selecting snapshots